Cruise ships kept sailing as coronavirus spread. Travellers and health experts question why.

 On March 3, health officials in Placer County, California, announced the former passenger had tested positive for coronavirus.

-The following morning, the Grand Princess issued a "health advisory letter" to guests that said the Centers for Disease Control and Prevention was investigating a "small cluster of COVID-19 (coronavirus) cases in Northern California connected to our previous Grand Princess voyage."
+The following morning, the Grand Princess issued a "health advisory letter" to guests that said the Centres for Disease Control and Prevention was investigating a "small cluster of Covid-19 (coronavirus) cases in Northern California connected to our previous Grand Princess voyage."

 The notice said the ship was skipping a stop in Mexico and heading directly back to San Francisco.
 The passengers who had gone on the previous voyage were asked to retreat to their cabins until cleared by medical staff.

 The coronavinus-infected former passenger died that day, becoming the state's first fatality from the virus.
-California Gov. Gavin Newsom (D) declared a state of emergency.
+California Governor Gavin Newsom (D) declared a state of emergency.

-But the vast majority of the approximately 2,400 Grand Princess passengers were not quarantined in their cabins until the afternoon of March 5.
+But the vast majority of the about 2400 Grand Princess passengers were not quarantined in their cabins until the afternoon of March 5.

-Amesh Adalja, an infectious disease doctor who serves as senior scholar at the Johns Hopkins University Center for Health Security, said that the positive test on March 3 should have led to a more serious response.
+Amesh Adalja, an infectious disease doctor who serves as senior scholar at the Johns Hopkins University Centre for Health Security, said the positive test on March 3 should have led to a more serious response.

 "The confirmed case should have triggered social distancing measures at that point," Adalja said.
 "Because of the high consequences of this infectious disease and attention to it in light of what happened with the Diamond Princess in Japan, they really should have been prepared for what could happen."